sbwtw/sbwtw/README.md

 - 🔭 I’m currently working on INOVANCE
-- 🌱 I’m currently learning LLVM/OpenCL
+- 🌱 I’m currently learning LLVM
-- 👯 I’m looking to collaborate on [sos](https://github.com/sbwtw/sos), [FileCoin](https://github.com/sbwtw/Filecoin-webapi)
+- 👯 I’m looking to collaborate on [sos](https://github.com/sbwtw/sos)
 - 🤔 I’m looking for help with PLC Compiler
 - 💬 Ask me about Rust/C++/Qt/Linux
 - 📫 How to reach me: sbw@sbw.so